jd-jones/jd-jones.github.io/index.md

 ![photo](assets/headshot-cropped.jpeg)

-I'm a graduate student (since 2014) in the [ECE department][ece-page] at Johns Hopkins, where I'm advised by [Sanjeev Khudanpur][sanjeev-page] and [Greg Hager][greg-page].
-I am affiliated with the Center for Language and Speech Processing ([CLSP][clsp]) and the the Computational Interaction and Robotics Lab ([CIRL][cirl]).
+I'm a graduate student in the [ECE department][ece-page] at Johns Hopkins, where I'm advised by [Sanjeev Khudanpur][sanjeev-page] and [Greg Hager][greg-page].
+I am affiliated with the [Center for Language and Speech Processing][clsp] and the the [Computational Interaction and Robotics Lab][cirl].

-My research interests include statistical signal processing, computer vision, graphical models, and information theory.

-# News
-**Nov 5, 2018:** Our paper, *Toward computer vision systems that understand real-world assembly processes*, has been accepted at WACV 2019.
+My work uses structured prediction and machine learning to enable perception in complex, real-world scenarios.
+I specialize in timeseries and multi-modal signal processing, and have prior experience in fine-grained activity recognition, automatic speech recognition, and medical applications of AI.

 [ece-page]: https://engineering.jhu.edu/ece/
 [sanjeev-page]: https://www.clsp.jhu.edu/faculty-pages/sanjeev/